CS-SI/Orekit/src/site/markdown/data/application-data.md

 like [filtering](./filtering.html).
-In this case, rather than implementing a `DataLoader`, users may create their own parser from scratch (or use one of the ephemeris loaders for standard formats supported by Orekit) in such a way they use a `DataSource` to specify where the bytes to be parsed come from, rather than using a `File` or an `InputStream`.
+In this case, rather than implementing a `DataLoader`, users may create their own parser from scratch (or use one of the ephemeris loaders for standard formats supported by Orekit) in such a way they use a `DataSource` to specify where the bytes or characters to be parsed come from, rather than using directl a `File`, an `InputStream` or a `Reader`.
 As there are no `DataProvidersManager` involved and therefore no predefined list of filers and no `DataProvidersManager.applyAllFilters` method, users would have to apply the filters by themselves, though.